“Sexual desire or sex drive is your level of interest

 In Low Sex Drive In Women: Diagnosis & Treatment – Treatment the Mayo Clinic elaborate on:

 • “Testosterone.
-The male hormone testosterone plays an important role in female sexual function, even though testosterone occurs in much lower amounts in women.
-Testosterone isn’t approved by the FDA for sexual dysfunction in women, but sometimes it’s prescribed off-label to help lift a lagging libido.
-The use of testosterone in women is controversial.
-Taking it can cause acne, excess body hair, and mood or personality changes”.13
+This hormone plays a key role in female sexual function, even though testosterone level is much lower in women than in men.
+In the United States, testosterone isn’t approved by the FDA to treat sexual conditions in women.
+Still, sometimes it’s prescribed to help lift a lagging libido.
+Testosterone that is delivered to the blood through the skin may be helpful in women after menopause.
+At first, this treatment can be tried for up to six months.
+If it helps, it can be continued with close monitoring by a healthcare professional.
+The use of testosterone in women can cause acne, extra body hair, and mood or personality changes”.10

 BMS Statement on Testosterone, 02 March 2023